-Our divorce attorney has made the process of filing for an uncontested divorce simple with our flat-fee uncontested divorce service.
-We can handle your uncontested divorce if you or your spouse is a resident of North Carolina.
-You do not necessarily need to be a resident of Wake County, however, we will file your divorce in Wake County.
+Our divorce attorney has made the process of filing for an uncontested divorce simple with our flat-fee divorce service.
+We can handle your uncontested divorce if either you or your spouse is a resident of North Carolina.
+Our office is in Wake County, but neither you nor your spouse needs to reside in Wake County to use this service.
+Be aware, however, that we will file your divorce in Wake County.

 Here are a few of the benefits of using our uncontested divorce service:

 - Our quick and easy online divorce form can be completed any time and only takes a few minutes.

 - Our attorney will prepare your uncontested divorce paperwork in less than 2 business days (often the same day) and email it to you for your review.

 - Once you have signed your divorce paperwork, you are done.
 Our firm will file for your divorce and will go to court for you – you will not have to attend court.